UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

 It is *assumed* that the RHEL/CentOS repository will be available for the Tortuga installation process.
-Alternatively, this can be substituted for a locally available media ISO, mounted on `/media/cdrom', and with the`c7-media\` YUM repository enabled.
+Alternatively, this can be substituted for a locally available media ISO, mounted on `/media/cdrom`, and with the `c7-media` YUM repository enabled.

 Compute nodes require access to the same RHEL/CentOS repository.
+Refer to the section *Configuring OS distribution proxy* below for more details.

 ##### Extract dependencies tarball